iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > I may not be doing much to help during the current crisis but it is nice to be able to make a small contribution<br> :date: __2021-01-20 08:18:34__

-> Does tend to make phone get hot<br> :date: __2021-01-19 08:17:18__

-> The job it does is fantastic.
-I'm not convinced it releases resources properly after charging as my battery runs down faster than expected after use...<br> :date: __2021-01-15 17:54:09__

 #### 3-star reviews